lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 See that line `var self = this;`?
 That’s called “caching `this`”. (*Cache* as in save it away, not as in for optimisation purposes.)

 That’s pretty handy, since it gives you access to the `Person` context within the `setTimeout` function.
-The “inside” `this` refers to the `setTimeout` context, which doesn't have a `name` method.
+The “inside” `this` refers to the `setTimeout` context, which doesn’t have a `name` method.

 But, it turns out, there is a better way!
 You can use `bind`.
 The example above is updated to: